thoughtgap/scoop/README.md

 ```

 ### Lighting and heating via light bulb (using Shelly)
+You can
-You can install a light bulb in the coop for illumination and heating (in this case non-LED is preferred) purposes.
+a light bulb in the coop for illumination and heating (in this case non-LED is preferred) purposes.
 The light bulb is operated by a Shelly relay, see below.

 In the config, you can define conditions for the light to turn on, based on the combination of the following factors: